wavemaker/docs/learn/on-premise/hyper-v/launching-instances-in-hyper-v-vhd.md

 ---
 title: "WaveMaker Enterprise Setup on Hyper-V using VHD"
 id: ""
-sidebar_label: "Prepare Infrastructure on Hyper-V VHD"
+sidebar_label: "Prepare Infrastructure using VHD"
 ---
 ---